Advanced Sexual Trauma and Abuse

 (Participants must have completed the Introductory Course- Human Sexuality- prior to the registration of this course).

-(Plus textbooks costs.
-Completion of all readings and assignments is required in order to receive continuing education credits).
+(Completion of all readings and assignments are required in order to receive CE credits).

 To Register: Click HERE